 Medications and infant/child milk, juice or foods are the exceptions to the rule.
 Quantities over 3.4 oz (100 ml) are allowed, but must be declared and are subject to be screened and tested.

 Don’t overlook the liquid in other items like a snow globe.
 Those items also need to comply with the same liquid rule.
 When in doubt it’s best to put it in your checked baggage or to verify the rules online for any items in question.

-Duty free and airport shopping
+Travel tips for duty-free and airport shopping

 Once you make it through the security, a whole new adventure begins.
 Airports, at least the larger ones, normally have a wide range of shops to keep people busy.
-Duty free is a place where deals can be found, especially for things like alcohol, cigarettes and designer items.
-To shop at duty free, you will need to show your boarding pass.
+Duty-free is a place where deals can be found, especially for things like alcohol, cigarettes and designer items.
+To shop at duty-free, you will need to show your boarding pass.
 Your items will come in a sealed bag that you can take on the plane with you.
 If you bought alcohol, you won’t be able to drink it on the plane.
 I’ve seen people try, but don’t be that person.